 A couple years ago (2009), I was asked to give a Lenten devotional talk at my church on the topic of silence and solitude as spiritual practice, integrating the text of Matthew 6:25-34.
 Since then a number of people have asked me for copies of this talk.
 It is again Lent so here is the talk as an audio file for those who may want to listen.
 Please note this is a "practice" recording and not a recording from the talk given in real time.

 By day I'm a freelance medical writer.
 After hours I do another kind of work.
 Creative writing, spiritual writing, essaying.
 This blog arises from those after hours.
-I hope these posts provide camaraderie for your own creative and spiritual life.
+I write about work/vocation, meaning, hope, imagination, faith, science, creativity/writing, books, and anything else I feel the impulse to write about.
+I hope these short posts provide camaraderie for your own creative and spiritual life.